Oliver Madox Hueffer

-Oliver Madox Hueffer (born Oliver Franz Hueffer; 1877 – 22 June 1931), was an author, playwright, and war correspondent.
+Oliver Madox Hueffer (born Oliver Franz Hueffer; 1877 – 22 June 1931), was an English author, playwright, and war correspondent.

 Biography

-Heuffer was born in 1877 in Surrey to Catherine Madox Brown, an artist, and Francis Hueffer, a German-English writer on music, music critic and librettist.
+Heuffer was born in 1876 in Surrey to Catherine Madox Brown, an artist, and Francis Hueffer, a German-English music critic and librettist.
 His brother was the writer Ford Madox Ford (born Ford Madox Heuffer), and his sister was the English translator and writer Juliet Soskice (née Hueffer).
 The Pre-Raphaelite painter Ford Madox Brown was his maternal grandfather.

 Hueffner graduated from the University College School, in London, then pursued university studies at several European institutions.

 While in search of employment on his first visit to New York City, he wrote a column, "A Vagabond in New York", published in Truth.
 These collected writings resulted in his 1913 book by the same title, published by the John Lane Company.
 In it, he colourfully recounted his penurious and picaresque existence living in the public spaces of an unfamiliar city, finding, due to his "provincial" accent and English phraseology, no immediate career in writing and only dead-end jobs, including bartender, delicatessen assistant and sideshow "fakir".
 He aspired to become a passable speaker of "the President's English" within a year or two.
 He recounted that his return trip to England saw him travelling in steerage, stoking coal on the steamer which carried him home.